 IVEDCHead Start staff can ONLY release a child to those names listed on the Child Pick-Up Form.
+Any changes to the Child Pick Up Form must be made in person at the site.
+Parents are required to notify classroom staff of any change of pick up person in writing.
+This may be a note or an email.
 If a new individual is picking up the child from the center or the bus, an ID must be provided before the staff can release the child to them.
+Please remember that all IVEDC Head Start employees are mandated reporters.
+Anyone visibly impaired will not be permitted to pick up children.